 Course | Eligibility Criteria |

-Five-year integrated LLB course | You should have cleared the Class 12 or equivalent exam with at least 45% aggregate marks. |
+Five-year integrated LLB course | You should have cleared the Class 12 or equivalent exam. |

-Three-year LLB course | You must hold a bachelor's degree in any stream from a recognised university/ college with at least 45% aggregate marks. |
+Three-year LLB course | You must hold a bachelor's degree in any stream from a recognised university/ college. |

-LLM course | You must have a law degree, i.e., an LLB degree from a recognised university/ college with at least 45% of aggregate marks. |
+LLM course | You must have a law degree, i.e., an LLB from a recognised university/ college. |

 The Admit Card for LSAT India is an important document that prospective law students must obtain before taking the exam.
-The Admit Card includes information about the test, such as the test center, the test date, and the test time.
+The Admit Card includes information about the test, such as the candidate's name, test center, the test date, and the test time.

 It also contains the student's ID number and other important information.
 Your LSAT admit card will be available to you if you have successfully registered for the same.